 If you are interested in any of these treatment methods, you are welcome to schedule a consultation at the hearing loss office hours of the Heidelberg ENT Department.
 A detailed diagnosis of your hearing will be carried out after a medical history and microscopic ear examination.
 Implant insertion is carried out with a procedure under general anesthesia during a short inpatient hospital stay.
 The implant is individually adjusted for you.

-Ambulant Rehabilitation After Cochlear Implant
+Outpatient Rehabilitation After Cochlear Implant

 Following insertion of a cochlear implant, hearing must be practiced anew.
 To enable the best possible training situation, we offer outpatient therapy with audiologists, occupational therapists, audio therapists, psychologists, and physicians.
 Together with you we consider whether inpatient rehabilitation, when necessary, would be a consideration for you.